manuel-aguiar/42_webserv/README.md

 - Http Redirections  <- tests
 - Prepare full tests
-- Adding the DELETE http method (unlink target file)  <-tests
 - Integrate headers received from request, select the function pointers to take the execution forward <---  tests

 - testing Multiple requests in the same buffer
     - httprequest should stop parsing
 - Check Permission to access root folders at ServerConfig
+- Not allow root with / at the end at ServerConfig